sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 First things first what is `.md` file, how to "write" it, how to "open" it.
 If you are new to programming world you might have these questions.
 Let me answer one by one.
 Markdown file is just a file with `.md` as the file extension, just like you have `.pdf` or `.mp4`.
 In order to edit the file you will need an editor, a software that lets you edit the contents of the file.
 There are many editors out there (actually too many).
 I personally use [Neovim](https://neovim.io/), however this might not be the best for you.
 To keep things simple you might wanna start with some online editors like [Stackedit](https://stackedit.io/) or [Dillinger](https://dillinger.io/).
 For completion sake, here are a few markdown editors that I have used and like -

-1. [Simple Notes](https://simplenote.com/): A really nice feature it has is, it auto syncs your files between different devices you are logged into.
+1. [Simple Notes](https://simplenote.com/): It has a very nice feature, it auto syncs your files between different devices you are logged into.
 Now that I am writing this it doesn't seem a big deal, but it is just so fluid!
 Anyway if it is not enough, its super minimal and the typing, it just feels so good (I really don't know, may be that particular font size, family and the latency between display of character and me pressing it ..).
 I have used Linux and android versions, and it works like charm.

 2. [Joplin](https://joplinapp.org/): A bit of heavy duty, room for a lot of customization.